dellnull/lia2024/README.md

 # LIA:
-This is the LIA-challnge for Swedish YH schools (Higher Vocational Education) Try it out!
+This is the LIA-challenge for Swedish YH schools (Higher Vocational Education) Try it out!